 If vintage farm tractors could talk, they’d tell great tales, according to Bob Taylor of Black Diamond, Alberta.
-He prizes every one of the 140 models he has collected and knows some of their stories.
+He prizes every one of the 140 models he has collected and can recite some of their stories from memories.

 Then Dad took Bob for a ride.
 Now that tractor is the flagship of Bob’s collection.

 Bob’s second-oldest tractor memory dates from about the time he was three years old.
 He was visiting his grandparents west of DeWinton, Alberta.